Music of Israel: Evolution

 Alongside the development of Israeli rock music in the 1960s, the folk music tradition continued to maintain a presence within the broader Israeli musical landscape.
-Singers such as Chava Alberstein, Yehoram Gaon, and Naomi Shemer continued to write and perform in the Shirei Eretz Yisrael style.
-Naomi Shemer's repertoire included notable songs such as "Yerushalayim Shel Zahav" ("Jerusalem of Gold"), "Hoy Artzi Moladeti" ("Oh My Land, My Homeland," lyrics by Shaul Tchernichovsky), and "Horshat HaEkaliptus" ("The Eucalyptus Grove").
-A significant portion of her success, including the popularity of "Yerushalayim Shel Zahav," was supported by the song contests held during that period.
+Singers such as Chava Alberstein, Yehoram Gaon, and Naomi Shemer continued to write and perform in the zemer ivri style.
+Naomi Shemer's repertoire included notable songs such as "Jerusalem of Gold", "Hoy Artzi Moladeti" ("Oh My Land, My Homeland," lyrics by Shaul Tchernichovsky), and "Horshat HaEkaliptus" ("The Eucalyptus Grove").
+A significant portion of her success, including the popularity of "Yerushalayim Shel Zahav," was supported by the Israel Song Contest.